Home

 Vitamin C and magnesium can help to put the uric acid crystals into solution.
 So, theoretically, the uric acid from the meats would go into the broth, but I learned about bone broth via the Weston A. Price Foundation and the cookbook 'Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats' and there are plenty of anecdotal cases about people's gout being relieved on this 'paleolithic' diet.

-And here's a quote from Dr. Thomas Cowan who actually uses bone broth to treat his patients with gout!
+And here's a quote from Dr. Thomas Cowan of the Weston Price Association who actually uses bone broth to treat his patients with gout!

 "In In my years of treating patients with gout, a program of decreasing protein intake along with liberal use of all the usual animal fats and the regular use of gelatinous stocks has been the key to preventing uric acid buildup and further attacks of gout."